The Great Alaskan Adventure

 GETTING TO ALASKA

-Plan to arrive at the Anchorage (ANC) airport around 3 p.m. on September 3.
+Plan to arrive at the Anchorage (ANC) airport around 2 p.m. on September 3.
+Some prefer to come in a day early not only for scheduling reasons but also to take in the beautiful experience of the world’s busiest float plane base on Lake Hood at our hotel.
 Our hotel, The Lakefront Anchorage, will provide free shuttle service from the airport to the hotel.
 The shuttle runs every 30 minutes, 24 hours a day.

 departure from alaska